Naman3120-Web/VCET-EVENTGO/README.md

 2. **Discoverability:** Important updates are often buried under static content.
 3. **Prioritization:** It is hard to distinguish between a minor update and a major seminar.

-**VCET EVENTGO** solves this by aggregating, highlighting, and saving time, which directly leads to **increased student participation.**
+**THE CELESTIAL SHIP** solves this by aggregating, highlighting, and saving time, which directly leads to **increased student participation.**

 ---